XinYanC/AXiS/README.md

    brew services start mongodb-community

+   or run `brew services start mongodb/brew/mongodb-community`

    Or run `mongod` directly if you have a standalone install.

+4. Go to `local.sh` and uncomment login and set CLOUD_MONGO=1

-4. Run the API server from the repository root:
+5. Run the API server from the repository root:

-   python -m server.run
+   PYTHONPATH=$(pwd):$PYTHONPATH
+   FLASK_APP=server.endpoints flask run --debug --host=127.0.0.1 --port=8000

-5. To stop the mongo serviice:
+6. To stop the mongo serviice:

    brew services stop mongodb-community

+7. Go to `local.sh` and comment login and set CLOUD_MONGO=0

 If the Flask endpoint cannot reach MongoDB the server will return an error message indicating the DB is not reachable.